vardhan1192/Rabo-Statement-Processor/README.md

 Note:

-Since the SSL hasn't been configured, please use HTTP when hitting the requests
+1. Since the SSL hasn't been configured, please use HTTP when hitting the requests

+2. To view the swagger documentation
+   1. Chrome : Please add any JSON viewer extension to your browser
+   2. Firefox: Will auto beautify the JSON, if used latest version of browser.